PhpGt/StyleGuide/spaces/space-placement.md

 }
 ```

-## A space should surround binary and ternary, but not unary operators.
+## A space should surround binary and ternary, but not unary operators

 Unary operators take one value, such as the logical not operator, `!`.